alexvpickering/crossmeta/README.md

 ##### Maps probes to human genes

-  * Different species use different symbols to reference related genes.
+  * Related genes from different species are often referenced with different symbols.
 These differences can make it challenging to compare similar microarray experiments in diverse species.

   * `crossmeta` maps probes to human gene symbols using homology relationships established by [HomoloGene](http://www.ncbi.nlm.nih.gov/homologene).